 Top 200 most commonpasswords of the year 2020

 - Here are the worst 200 passwords of 2020.
 The list details how many times a password has been exposed, used, and how much time it would take to crack it.
-We also compare the worst passwords of 2019 and 2020, highlighting how their positions have changed.
+We also compare the most common passwords of 2019 and 2020, highlighting how their positions have changed.
 The green arrows indicate a rise in the position while the red ones - a fall off.
 Check if your password is on the list and strengthen it if it is.

 - Methodology: The list of passwords was compiled in partnership with a third-party company specializing in data breach research.
 They evaluated a database that contained 275,699,516 passwords in total.

-Worst password by category
+Worst passwords by category

 - According to research, the majority of people use simple and easy-to-remember passwords, because it’s convenient.
 But the problem is that most memorable passwords are highly vulnerable to cracking.
 Here are the 12 categories of the most popular passwords the research has uncovered.